franklemuchahary/linkedin-profile-analysis/README.md

     return start, end
 ```

-3. Converted the skills into a wide format using one-hot encoding, i.e. made a superset of all the skills in our dataset and created a flag variable whose value would be one if the person has that skill, 0 otherwise.
+3. Converted the skills into a wide format using one-hot encoding, i.e. we made a superset of all the skills in our dataset and created a flag variable whose value would be one if the person possesses said skill, 0 otherwise.

 ```Python
 exploded_skills_df = skills_df.explode('skills_list_cleaned').reset_index(drop=True)